zalando/zappr/Hackweek.md

 **How to deploy?**

-1. Build a new Docker image with `build.sh`
+1. Build a new Docker image with `./tools/build.sh`
 2. Log in to PierOne with `pierone login`
 3. Push the image, e.g. `docker push pierone.stups.zalan.do/hackweek/zappr:88d2a0e`
 4. Log in to AWS with `mai login hackweek-PowerUser`